 Nadira is also available as part of the Lace Triangle Collection: Ethereal Lace Shawls e-book.

-**Errata:** For the version in the Lace Triangle Collection only, not the individually published pattern--Chart 3, Row 6, the blue-shaded pattern repeat should read “k3, yo, S2KP, yo, k3, k2tog, yo, k3, yo, ssk.”
-The third yarn over, the one after the k2tog, is missing in the e-book version.”
+**Errata:** Although this was corrected in the June 2015 version of the ebook, please note: For the version in the Lace Triangle Collection only, not the individually published pattern--Chart 3, Row 7, the blue-shaded pattern repeat should read “k3, yo, S2KP, yo, k3, k2tog, yo, k3, yo, ssk.”
+The third yarn over, the one after the k2tog, was missing in the first e-book version.”

 Blocked Size: Medium Shawl (pictured) 66” x 33”; Small Shawl 56” x 28”; Large Shawl 76” x 38” – all knitted in lace weight yarn at the gauge referenced, but size will vary based on needle size, yarn tension and individual knitting style.